Weight loss research explains why refined starches raise insulin levels and suppress another hormone called glucagon.

 Satiety is provided by fat, the fibre in whole-grains and the protein in legumes; the feeling of fullness.

-By reducing the fat from their foods and, unable to get whole grains, constantly famished people turned to tasteless, highly refined carbs which they made palatable with large amounts of sugar.
-No diet was able to counter this trend; the Western world soon became increasingly obese.
-Type-2 diabetes followed twenty years later.
+By reducing the fat from their foods and, unable to readily get whole grains, constantly famished people turn to tasteless, highly refined carbs which they make palatable with large amounts of sugar.
+No diet is able to counter this trend; the Western world soon became increasingly obese.
+T2DM followed two decades later according to Campbell's twenty year diabetes rule mentioned later.

 Weight loss research confirms that none of these diets work.